 Emmy Award winner Kate McKinnon returns for her ninth season on NBC’s iconic late-night franchise "Saturday Night Live."

-McKinnon has entertained millions of viewers with her critically acclaimed impression of Hillary Rodham Clinton as well as other notable public figures, including Jeff Sessions, Kellyanne Conway, Ellen DeGeneres and Supreme Court Justice Ruth Bader Ginsburg.
+McKinnon has entertained millions of viewers with her critically acclaimed impression of Hillary Rodham Clinton as well as other notable public figures, including Jeff Sessions, Kellyanne Conway, Ellen DeGeneres and the late Supreme Court Justice Ruth Bader Ginsburg.

 McKinnon recently starred alongside Himesh Patel and Lily James in Danny Boyle’s "Yesterday."
-Her other film credits include the action-comedy "The Spy Who Dumped Me," alongside Mila Kunis; Paul Feig’s reboot of "Ghostbusters"; "Rough Night," opposite Scarlett Johansson; and "Office Christmas Party," with Jason Bateman and Jennifer Aniston.
+Her other film credits include Jay Roach’s "Bombshell," opposite Margot Robbie and Nicole Kidman; the action-comedy "The Spy Who Dumped Me," alongside Mila Kunis; Paul Feig’s reboot of "Ghostbusters"; "Rough Night," opposite Scarlett Johansson; and "Office Christmas Party," with Jason Bateman and Jennifer Aniston.
 She co-starred in the 2019 medieval fantasy-comedy series "Heads Will Roll," which she also created.
 In addition, she has voiced roles in several animated projects, including Oscar-nominated "Ferdinand" with John Cena, "Angry Birds" and Pixar’s "Finding Dory."
 She has also voiced several TV series, including "The Magic School Bus Rides Again," "The Simpsons" and "Family Guy."
 She was nominated for a 2017 Daytime Emmy for her work on the PBS animated series "Nature Cat."

-Upcoming projects include Jay Roach's "Bombshell," opposite Margot Robbie and Nicole Kidman, and the Hulu limited series "The Dropout," where she’ll be portraying Theranos founder Elizabeth Holmes.
+Upcoming projects include the Hulu limited series "The Dropout," where she’ll be portraying Theranos founder Elizabeth Holmes.